200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-VisionariesAnonymous.md

 categories: 2016 rpg
 ---
 ```
-The visions wonít leave you alone; they scream & claw inside your head.
+The visions won‚Äôt leave you alone; they scream & claw inside your head.
 They want out.
-Youíve always been haunted by visions, theyíve got bad recently, so youíve joined a ìVisionaries Anonymousî Group.
+You‚Äôve always been haunted by visions, they‚Äôve got bad recently, so you‚Äôve joined a ‚ÄúVisionaries Anonymous‚Äù Group.

 The Group gathers every week to discuss their haunted lives and coping strategies;